shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

 ## Why This Project

 Manual scheduling in healthcare and service-based industries is time-consuming, error-prone, and difficult to scale.
-This project demonstrates how agent-based systems can automate scheduling workflows by combining semantic search, reasoning, and tool execution in a controlled pipeline.
+This project demonstrates how agent-based systems can automate scheduling workflows with controlled tool execution and observability by combining semantic search, reasoning, and tool execution in a controlled pipeline.

 ## Features